2008 West Virginia elections

-West Virginia's 2008 general elections were held on 4 November 2008 with Primary elections being held on 13 May 2008.
-It saw a landslide Democratic victory across nearly every single office in the state.
+West Virginia's 2008 general elections were held on November 4, 2008, with Primary elections being held on May 13, 2008.
+In the 2008 general election in West Virginia, Democratic candidates won 2 out of 3 U.S. House seats, all statewide executive offices, the U.S. Senate seat up for election, and majorities in both state legislative chambers.

 Federal

+President

+Republican nominee John McCain won West Virginia against Democratic nominee Barack Obama with 55.6% of the vote.

 Senate

 Incumbent Democratic U.S. Senator Jay Rockefeller, was re-elected, defeating Republican nominee Jay Wolfe with 63% of the vote.

 House of Representatives

 1st congressional district

 Democratic incumbent Alan Mollohan, who has represented the 1st district since 1983, easily won re-election as he faced no opposition, receiving 99.93% of the vote.

 2nd congressional district

 Republican incumbent Shelley Moore Capito, who has represented the 2nd district since 2001, won re-election against Democratic nominee Anne Barth, receiving 57% of the vote.

 3rd congressional district

 Democratic incumbent Nick Rahall, who has represented the 3rd district since 1993 (and previously represented the 4th district from 1977 to 1993) won re-election against Republican nominee Marty Gearheart, receiving 67% of the vote.